 These spinach pies will always represent, in my mind, the passion that the people of Paros have for cooking and sharing…

-Mary, a lovely woman and friend of my beloved island, used to make these homemade spinach pies with the most amazing fillo crust and fresh spinach from the garden.
+Mary, my friend who lives in Paros all year round, used to make these homemade spinach pies in the winter.
+She makes her own fillo crust and collects fresh spinach and greens from the vegetable garden.

-Each time we would visit in the winter, a plate of freshly baked pies would be waiting patiently to greet us, right there, on our kitchen counter!
+A plate of freshly baked pies would be to greet us, on our kitchen counter!